planetarium/libplanet/CONTRIBUTING.md

 If you use Linux or macOS you need [Mono], which provides C# compiler and .NET VM.
 You could install it by `sudo apt install mono-devel` command if you use Ubuntu Linux.
-If you use macOS and [Homebrew], You can install it by `brew cask install mono-mdk` command.
+If you use macOS and [Homebrew], you can install it by `brew cask install mono-mdk` command.

 If you are on Windows you need things like C# compiler included in